NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 }
 ```

-## Operators Incompatible with Vectorization
+## Operators Unsuitable for Vectorization

-It's essential to recognize that specific operators may have partial or no support when it comes to `Vector<T>`.
+It's crucial to acknowledge that certain operators may lack full compatibility or support with `Vector<T>`.
+While alternative optimizations can still be applied, vectorization will have to be disabled for these operations.

 All operator interfaces inherit from the following interface: